Reserve Forces

 Support from employers across the public and private sectors remains key to the success of the Reserves agenda.
 The RFCAs, on behalf of the Ministry of Defence, continue to work with employers to promote the Armed Forces Covenant and raise awareness of the benefits of employing Reservists in particular.

 Our Employer Engagement team, led by the Regional Employer Engagement Director, raises awareness amongst employers of the Armed Forces Covenant.
-The team, supported by county committees of RFCA members with the necessary skills and experience, encourages individual employers to support the Reserves by signing the Armed Forces Covenant and demonstrating supportive behaviour towards Reservists in their workplaces.
+The team, supported by county committees of RFCA members, encourages individual employers to support the Reserves by signing the Armed Forces Covenant and demonstrating supportive behaviour towards Reservists in their workplaces.

 On behalf of the Ministry of Defence, we also organise events to recognise employers that have excelled in demonstrating their support to Reservists and non-serving Defence personnel, such as veterans, cadet instructors and military spouses.
 These are Employer Recognition Scheme Silver awards ceremonies, held annually in each of the nation’s RFCA regions.

-In our capacity as advisers to the Defence Council, we are knowledgeable about the Reserve Forces in our region.
+We advise the Defence Council about Reserve Forces in our region.

 We maintain strong links with the Chains of Command through regular reporting and coordinated activity, and while the Armed Forces, Regular and Reserves at all levels, may encounter a high turnover of staff every now and then, the RFCA provides continuity in the form of knowledge, experience and connections in the region.